mdhardenburgh/jetsonNanoRegisterAccess/pinmux/README.md

 | 9.15.162 | PINMUX_AUX_GPIO_PZ5_0           | 0x3290 | R/W        | 0x00000074 |

 ### Register map for the pinmux registers from 21.1.4.4 to 21.1.4.144.
 Base address is 0x70000000.
-These registers contain the per pad group controls.
+These registers contain the per pad group control register.

 | Section    | Name of Pad Control Register    | Offset | Read/Write | Reset      |
 |------------|---------------------------------|--------|------------|------------|